Participation of diverse human resources 1 (Women)

 To reform supervisors’ awareness of training needs, we hold awareness training for managers newly appointed as supervisors that covers areas including role assignment and the required expansion of duties for training of female employees currently in clerical positions.

 - Examples of initiatives throughout our offices

 We are promoting operational improvement initiatives aimed at developing the capabilities of female employees working in clerical positions at our offices and plants.
 For example, female employees who are raising children while working in clerical positions played a central role in housing designs that incorporate the sharing of household chores as a theme in regions where double incomes are common and in holding various other events, which provides successful examples based on regional characteristics.

 An operational improvement project of a model house built with the sharing of household chores as its theme

 - Sharing examples and disseminating information

-In order to accelerate the creation of a business culture that fits a diverse range of human resources, categories such as "active support for female subordinates" and "roles and opportunities to train subordinates" were included in manager evaluation content, with female career support stressed as an important element in management.
+In order to accelerate the creation of a corporate culture in which a diverse range of human resources can thrive, categories such as "active support for female subordinates" and "giving subordinates roles and opportunities for growth" were included in manager evaluation content, with support for women’s career advancement defined as an important element of management.